Ryan Long

 Mexico

-Ryan Long's primary areas of study are Mexican literature and culture, the writing of Roberto Bolaño, and the life and work of Hannes Meyer.
+Ryan Long is Professor of Spanish and the Director of the Latin American and Caribbean Studies Center at the University of Maryland, College Park.
+His primary areas of study are Mexican literature and culture, the writing of Roberto Bolaño, and the life and work of Hannes Meyer.
 He is interested in the intersections of: literature, visual culture, and politics; anti-normative sexuality, temporality, and close reading; transnational cultural production and politics; and architectural theory and textual analysis.
 His published books are Queer Exposures: Sexuality and Photography in the Fiction and Poetry of Roberto Bolaño (Pittsburgh, 2021) and Fictions of Totality: The Mexican Novel, 1968, and the National-Popular State (Purdue, 2008).
 He is currently writing a book titled The Poetics of Place and Displacement: Hannes Meyer and Postrevolutionary Mexico.
 His other publications include studies of: representations of violence and the border in contemporary Mexican literature; mid-twentieth-century Mexican literature; the Taller de Gráfica Popular; the writing of Juan Villoro; and the writing of Álvaro Mutis.
-He is currently working on a book chapter about women photographers in twentieth-century Mexico and an article about the fiction of Emiliano Monge.
+He has recently completed a book chapter about women photographers in twentieth-century Mexico and an article about the fiction of Emiliano Monge.
 He has published interviews with Carlos Montemayor, Juan Villoro, and Bruno Montané Krebs.
-He also edits the Mexican prose fiction section of the Handbook of Latin American Studies.
+He also edits the Mexican prose fiction section of the Handbook of Latin American Studies; and he is an Assistant Editor for Production of the Arizona Journal of Hispanic Cultural Studies.